Fernando de Noronha Facts

 Fernando de Noronha Physical Description

-Perhaps most notably, all of the many components of the gorgeous Fernando de Noronha archipelago remain quite remarkable.
-That holds true due to the fact that these actually represent the uppermost portions of an underwater mountain range.
+Perhaps most notably, all of the many components of the gorgeous Fernando de Noronha archipelago impress on their own.
+That holds true due to the incredible fact that these actually represent the uppermost portions of an underwater mountain range.

 In point of fact, the base of this large volcanic formation lies far beneath the waves.
 More precisely, this sits roughly 2,480 ft (756 m) beneath the surface of the ocean.
 The highest known elevation of the beautiful archipelago additionally lies at 1,060 ft (323 m).